Data Modeling Interview Questions

 How the 25 questions map to seniority

-A modeling round at your target level pulls from the band that matches, plus one warm-up below and one stretch above.
+A modeling round at your target level pulls mostly from the matching band, plus one warm-up below it and one stretch above.

 1. L3 (Junior)